arista-rockies/Workshops/CloudVision/2026/Lab-04/README.md

 45. On Next Steps (**Next Steps for this Access Pod**)
 	1. **Don't** click  "Review and Submit"
-		1. If you do though, no worries.
-Just hit the X at the top right of the Workspace window and you'll be right back were you were.
+		1. If you do, though, no worries.
+Just select the X at the top right of the Workspace window, and you'll be right back where you were.
 		2. Instead, **we need to add the 2nd Access Pod**
 	2. Next, **hover over the CampusB Campus** in the menu on the left.
 Three dots should appear to the right.
 Select those dots and click **Add Access Pod**.
 		1. Name this Access-Pod: **Pod2**